NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 • Protect your business property to help mitigate damage from rain, wind, snow and inclement weather.

-3. Pick the right policy limits and deductibles
+3. Choose the right policy limits and deductibles

 General liability policies have per-claim limits and aggregate limits.
-Once the limit is reached, you’re responsible for paying the remainder.
+Once the limit of your liability policy is reached, your business is responsible for paying the remainder.

 If you want more protection from damages and incidents you’ll need higher coverage limits, which may increase your premium.

-Although lower limits can help save you money on your insurance, if you don’t have enough coverage you could be more vulnerable to financial loss.
+Although lower limits can help save you money on your insurance, if you don’t have enough coverage, you may have to pay more out of pocket after a claim.

 4. Learn from previous claims